Context Windows in Large Language Models: The Memory That Shapes AI

 Adaptive Context Windows

-Rather than fixed sizes, future systems may implement dynamic allocation based on:
+Rather than fixed sizes, future systems may dynamically allocate context based on:

 - Content complexity and information density